yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 ## Declaring Variables with No Value

-In other languages you may have seen variables declared _without_ being assigned a value.
+In other languages, you may have seen variables declared _without_ being assigned a value.
 To do that in Swift, we have to tell the program what data type it should be.

 ```swift
 var name : String